 Mainland Spain is a mountainous country, dominated by high plateaus and mountain chains.
 Small rivers cross the the Pyrenees, the Cordillera Cantábrica in northern Spain, Sistema Ibérico and Central Spain.
 These small streams and rivers with cold water are home to trout.

 There are several major rivers for fishing in Spain such as the Tagus (Tajo), Ebro, Guadiana, Douro (Duero), Guadalquivir, Júcar, Segura, Turia and Minho (Miño).
 They all hold carp, barbel, silver fish, black bass , sander and catfish.
 The colder river like upper Ebro, Doura and Turia for example also hold pike.

 The Ebro - the most important river in Spain in terms of length, 928 kilometres - has several well known reservoirs.
-Caspe, Mequinenza, Flix, Ribaroja are all popular destinations for carp and catfish fishermen.
+Caspe, Mequinenza, Flix, Ribaroja are all popular destinations for course fishing, carp fishing and catfish fishing.

 Fishing in the Canary Islands

 The Canaries are an archipelago located just off the southern coast of Morocco.
 We're not always aware but they are Europe's n° 1 for sport fishing only 4 hours flying from London, Paris or Düsseldorf.
 The Canary Islands are famous for their subtropical waters with plenty of sport fishing possibilities.
 They attract anglers from all around the world to practice big game fishing, jigging and spinning around these beautiful Islands.
 Some islands even have carp fishing lakes!